-The Company's business is affected by seasonal trends, with higher levels of wholesale sales in its second and fourth quarters and higher retail sales in its second and third quarters.
+The Company's business is typically affected by seasonal trends, with higher levels of wholesale sales in its second and fourth quarters and higher retail sales in its second and third quarters.
 These trends result primarily from the timing of seasonal wholesale shipments and key vacation travel, back-to-school and holiday periods in the Retail segment.
-Accordingly, the Company's operating results and cash flows for the three months ended June 28, 2008 are not necessarily indicative of the results and cash flows that may be expected for the full Fiscal 2009.
+Accordingly, the Company's operating results and cash flows for the three-month and six-month periods ended September 27, 2008 are not necessarily indicative of the results and cash flows that may be expected for the full Fiscal 2009.